wp-plugins/google-chart-generator/readme.txt

 == Description ==

-Allows the user to create and insert a Google Chart.
+Creating charts has never been easier.
+This plugin allows the user to create and insert a Google Chart in just a few short clicks.
+Check out the <a href="http://brockangelo.com/wordpress/plugins/google-chart-generator/">working online demo</a> to see for yourself.

 == Installation ==